 Picasso's 'Weeping Woman' was the last of nine paintings and twenty seven drawings on the tragic theme that was developed from 'Guernica', his vast monochromatic masterpiece of the same year.
 It symbolized the grief and suffering of the innocent victims of Guernica, the Basque town that was bombed by the German Luftwaffe and the Italian Fascist Aviazione Legionaria in support of General Franco during the Spanish Civil War.

 In 'Weeping Woman', Picasso combines a synthetic cubism with a stained glass like structure.
 Jagged lines, fractured shapes and acid colors set the despairing tone of the work.
 The desolate woman's tortured emotions are heightened by the artist's careful balance of bold lines, exaggerated color and simplified drawing.
 Picasso uses strong dark lines to pull the fragmented image together and to subdue the optical shock of opposite colors (red/green, yellow/purple, blue/orange).
 Despite this, his heavily laden pigments can still generate enough chromatic intensity to provoke a state of alarm.
-The woman's eyes are like shattered leadlights, pierced by the fractured shards of the handkerchief; her chattering teeth gnaw convulsively on its cloth.
+The woman's eyes are like shattered headlights, pierced by the fractured shards of the handkerchief; her chattering teeth gnawing convulsively on its cloth.
 These combine in a pale aqueous blue - a dramatic contrast of monochrome against color.
-Her coat is a cloak of thorns and all is sharp and angular in this visual definition of despair.
+Even the stitching in her jacket weaves a mesh of thorns and all is sharp and angular in this visual definition of despair.

 REMBRANDT VAN RIJN (1606-1669)